Tuesday, August 8, 2017

 "Those are meteors."

-Yes the bugs explode over the windshield.
+Yes, the bugs explode over the windshield.
 Their little carcasses splatter and are left as little streaks when the windshield wipers glide over them.
 Those damn marks will never go away.
-It is as if they will forever be tattooed there like hash marks of airplanes on the side of an Air Force jet that the pilot marks on the fuselage marking numbers of aircrafts he has shot down.
+It is as if they will forever be tattooed there, like the hash marks of airplanes on the side of an Air Force jet that the pilot marks on the fuselage, marking the number of aircraft he has shot down.

 I have 400 more miles to go on this trip to Georgia.
-Maybe I can convince the car load of zombies to stop at the deserted haunted amusement park.
-If I can't convince them to stop, well, that's okay because my life is good as long as I continue to embrace life and not work.
+I can convince the carload of zombies to stop at the deserted haunted amusement park.
+If I can't convince them to stop, that's okay because my life is good as long as I continue to embrace life and not work.

 Hanging out at the Hard Rock Cafe in Atlanta, Ga.
 July 16, 2017.